-The solo section of this song passes through the chords Gm, Dm, Bb, and C7 primarily outlining them using single notes.
+The solo section of this song passes through the classic 4 chord progression of Gm, Dm, Bb, and C7 primarily outlining them using single notes.
 The ascending passage is also topped off with a nice slide which is then sustained giving a really moody vibe to the section.
 It’s very slow and shouldn’t pose any technical challenge, in fact, you can down pick the entire thing should you wish.

 Don’t Speak by No Doubt

 Click Here for tab for Don’t Speak by No Doubt

 While I’m sure many know Gwen Stefani for her thriving career as a solo pop artist.
 But for those present during the 90s, No Doubt were one of the biggest alternative rock bands around.
 Although Don’t Speak didn’t chart on the US Billboard, it did receive a lot of acclaim from fans.
 It’s even been used in popular music video games such as Guitar Hero and Rock Band.

 Although much of the song uses a combination of electric and acoustic guitar, for the solo we’re focussing on the acoustic guitar exclusively.
 There is a tiny bit of flamenco influence here where you’ll be using a technique called sweeping to play an ascending arpeggio with some speed, along with some quick hammer on and pull off inflections which add a lot of spice to the solo.

 Click Here for tab for Father And Son by Cat Stevens

 A wonderful song that details the exchange between a father and son, with the son wanting to move on and pursue his own path in life while the father struggles to understand or comprehend his son’s desires.
 It’s a deeply contemplative song and with somewhat of a laid back, folk-rock kind of feel.
 Interestingly he will adjust the timbre of his voice to depict whether the father or son is speaking.